markmoxon/elite-source-code-bbc-micro-cassette/README.md

 A5 10                   LDA &10		\ XX16+7
 ```

-We're still left with `XX16+2` and its friends, so this is essentially the source code, laid out differently, with cryptic hints scattered throughout, hints that seemed to be aimed at someone who already understood the basics, which I certainly didn't.
+We're still left with `XX16+2` and its friends, so this is essentially the source code, laid out differently, with cryptic hints scattered throughout, hints that seemed to be aimed at someone who already understands the basics, which I certainly didn't as I sat there, just as confused as ever.

 By this time my tea had gone cold, so once again I put my dreams on hold and forgot about trying to unlock the secrets of Elite.